Associated Methods

 This method converts a Hamiltonian representing a physical coupling (describing how a spin system or fermion system is coupled to a bosonic bath) into a spectral function.
 It takes the following inputs:

 • mode_boson_system- A coupled open spin-boson system or fermion-boson system in the form of a MixedLindbladOpenSystem.
 The coupling between the fermion/spin and bosonic subsystems is limited to one single Pauli operator (in the case of a SpinBRNoiseOperator) or a \(c^{\dagger}_i c_j\) operator (in the case of a FermionBRNoiseOperator) coupling to a single bosonic creation operator plus its Hermitian conjugate.
-The bosonic subsystem is limited to an interaction-free system, with the eigenfrequencies directly given by the coefficients of the occupation operators in the Hamiltonian \(\omega b^{\dagger} b\).
+The bosonic subsystem is limited to an interaction-free system, with the eigenfrequencies given directly by the coefficients of the occupation operators in the Hamiltonian \(\omega b^{\dagger} b\).
 The Lindblad terms of the open system can only act on the bosonic subsystem and are limited to pure damping.

-• frequencies- The frequencies for which every datapoint in the spectral function is defined.
+• frequencies- The frequencies for which every data point in the spectral function is defined.

 • background - A constant background/offset that is included in the on-diagonal spectral function.